garnetred/free-medium/README.md

 ## Abstract
 This browser extension allows users to access member-only Medium articles for free.

+## Important Note
+This browser extension currently does not work while the DuckDuckGo browser extension is being used on Medium.
+If you have both extensions installed, you'll need to disable DuckDuckGo temporarily and refresh the page in order to read member-only Medium articles using Free Medium.

 ## Tech Stack
 This project uses vanilla JS, CSS, and HTML.